 The IASB has issued an amendment to IFRS 9 clarifying which fees to include in the test in assessing whether to derecognize a financial liability.
 Only those fees paid or received between the borrower and the lender, including fees paid or received by either the entity or the lender on the other's behalf are included.
-The amendment is effective for annual periods beginning on or after January 1, 2022 with early adoption permitted.
-The extent of the impact of adoption of this standard has not yet been determined.
+The amendment is effective for annual periods beginning on or after January 1, 2022.